eagle9/palgo/subsets/README.md

-17. Subsets, lintcode
+78. Subsets
-Description
+Medium
-Given a set of distinct integers, return all possible subsets.
+Given a set of distinct integers, nums, return all possible subsets (the power set).

-Elements in a subset must be in non-descending order.
+Note: The solution set must not contain duplicate subsets.

-The solution set must not contain duplicate subsets.
+Example:

-Example
+Input: nums = [1,2,3]
-If S = [1,2,3], a solution is:
+Output:
 [
   [3],
   [1],